animesh1798/MP-ltts/README.md

 * On program execution it will ask for id and password.
 * For demonstration purposes the id is 256000 and pass - 12345
 * These can be changed in the buildCred() function in the source file.

+# Issues
+* Not able to rectify valgrind errors